 Are you always the parent who makes sure the kids’ homework is done every night?
 Schedules/attends/follows up on all the kids’ doctor’s appointments?
 Referees the sibling rivalries?
 Buys holiday gifts for teachers?
-We’ve talked about being the default parent and about mommying your husband before, but we thought we’d have a discussion focused on ways to share emotional labor as parents — AKA, how to get your partner to care about all the little stuff that keeps you up at night (and take on some of it).
+We’ve talked before about being the default parent, sharing parenting duties with your husband, as well as mommying your husband, but we thought we’d have a discussion focused on ways to share emotional labor as parents — AKA, how to get your partner to care about all the little stuff that keeps you up at night (and take on some of it).
 Do you find yourself performing a lot of emotional labor and noticing that your partner doesn’t do their share?
 What are you doing about it, if anything?
 Has anyone set up a family kanban board or some other method?

 If you need a good definition of emotional labor, try this one from Everyday Feminism:

 Emotional labor is the exertion of energy for the purpose of addressing people’s feelings, making people comfortable, or living up to social expectations.
 It’s called “emotional labor” because it ends up using — and often draining — our emotional resources.

 It’s also helpful to read the now-classic essay by Jess Zimmerman that was published at The Toast: “‘Where’s My Cut?’: On Unpaid Emotional Labor.”
 Here’s a sample line: “Housework is not work.
 Sex work is not work.
 Emotional work is not work.
 Why?
 Because they don’t take effort?
 No, because women are supposed to provide them uncompensated, out of the goodness of our hearts.”